raphaelsty/kgsearch/README.md

 kg add -f data.csv
 ```

-The graph must be saved in CSV format and structured as a triplet (head, relation, tail) with a comma separator and without column names.
+The graph must be saved in CSV format and structured as triples (head, relation, tail) with a comma separator and without column names.
 Here is an example of a compatible CSV file:

 ```sh
 senegal,neighbor,gambia